← Back to Resources

 Choosing a CMM in 2026

-Understanding CMM Options
+Understanding CMM options

 The CMM market offers solutions ranging from high-end bridge CMMs to portable measurement arms, each suited for different applications and budgets.

-Premium Bridge CMMs from manufacturers like Zeiss, Hexagon, and Mitutoyo represent the gold standard for aerospace inspection.
+Premium bridge CMMs from manufacturers like Zeiss, Hexagon, and Mitutoyo represent the gold standard for aerospace inspection.
 These machines offer:

 • Measurement accuracy within microns